markjlyon/spaceopera/HIGHTECH.md

 ##### ABLATIVE ARMOR REACTOR
 Ablative Armor Reactors are a defensive system that uses rapid high resolution replicators, focused shield cells, and hardlight projectors to wrap a farship in a continuously regenerating ultra dense physical and energy barrier against incoming forces.
 If Ablative Armor Reactors have a weakness, it is that they can't be reinforced like PA panels or shields.

-Ablative Armor Reactors are rated at Stringtech 10.
+Ablative Armor Reactors are rated at Stringtech 8.

-_Supersymmetric_

 ##### HYPERDIMENSIONAL MANIFOLD LABRINTH
 Hyperdimensional Manifold Labrinths move all undesired incoming forces into an infinite expanse of null space, cutting them off from the current universe and connected dimensions.